TheToto318/IoT_stack/README.md

   </a>
 </p>

-> IoT_stack that generate metrics values for buildings for visualization with Grafana and a HTML/PHP/JS dynamic website
+> IoT_stack that generate metrics values of buildings for visualization with Grafana and a HTML/PHP/JS dynamic website

 ### 🏠 [Homepage](https://github.com/TheToto318/IoT_stack)